Introduction

 • Health and Community Workers

-• Aged Care workers
+• Aged Care Workers

 • Individuals interested in learning life-saving skills

-Prerequisites for First Aid Course:
+Prerequisites for First Aid Training Course

-Enrolment
+Enrolment requirements

 • Qualification minimum of Year 10 Australian equivalent

-• Proof Of Identity
+• Proof of Identity (Government Issued ID.

 • Have Unique Student Identifier (USI)